VoidCanvas/Smartjax/README.md

 });
 ```

 The property 'url' is optional.
-If you don't provide, it will execute with current url.
+If you don't provide, it will execute with current URL.
 The second property 'params' is to take a JSON object with query string params and values.
-If any param is already present in the url it will be replace previous value with the new one.
+If any param is already present in the url it will replace previous value with the new one.